DandilionLau/Game-MulappyBird/README.md

 In this part, several key components in our code will be illustrated and explained in detail.

 1. **Multiple SYSTICKs**
     In our program, multiple SYSTICKs are used for different propose.
-We define four different HeartBeat in total and used two canBeat parameter to control the start time of two of these HeartBeats.
+We define four different HeartBeat in total and used two canBeat parameters to control the start time of two of these HeartBeats.

-    In the main function, task1HeatBeat is set to control the normal program flow, the display part and the game logic part, task2HeatBeat is set to renew the past wall regularly, task3HeartBeat is used to count down from 3 to 0 when game started, and Task4HeatBeat is used for detecting touch motion independently.
+    In the main function, task1HeatBeat is set to control the normal program flow, the display part, and the game logic part, task2HeatBeat is set to renew the past wall regularly, task3HeartBeat is used to count down from 3 to 0 when game started, and Task4HeatBeat is used for detecting touch motion independently.

 2. **Recognizing Swipe Motion on Touch Screen**